 Tsuji Nobuo (Translated by Nicole Coolidge Rousmaniere)

-Published by: Columbia University Press
+Published by: University of Tokyo Press, 2018

 The leading authority on Japanese art history tells the story of how the country has nurtured unique aesthetics, prominent artists, and distinctive movements.
 Nobuo Tsuji sheds light on works ranging from the Jōmon period to contemporary art, from earthenware figurines in 13,000 B.C. to manga and modern subcultures.

 Tsuji Nobuo’s masterful History of Art in Japan is a unique, fully-illustrated overview of Japanese art in a single volume, written by one of Japan’s most distinguished art historians.
 It covers the entire history of Japanese art from prehistoric Jōmon flame pots to twenty-first-century digital media.
 It is comprehensive, too, in its coverage of genres, which range from painting, sculpture, calligraphy, and crafts, to architecture, gardens, and photography to manga and anime; and of themes ranging from the religious to the profane, the sublime to the humorous.
 Tsuji’s unique perspective as an art and cultural historian is informed by his work on many aspects of Japanese art and cultural history in collaboration with archaeologists, anthropologists, and practicing artists.
 This enables him to link periods, themes, and media with a thoughtful and flowing narrative that places each piece and artistic style in context.
 With more than 390 full-colour images, along with references to many others, it illustrates the aesthetics of Japanese art and its qualities both particular and universal.